 DNA Testing Accuracy: How Reliable Are DNA Tests?

-DNA testing has become increasingly popular in recent years as people seek to learn more about their ancestry, health risks, and potential genetic disorders.
+DNA testing has become increasingly popular in recent years.
+People use it to learn about their ancestry, health risks, and potential genetic disorders.
 But just how accurate are DNA tests?
-In this article, we’ll explore the science behind DNA testing accuracy and what factors can influence the results.
+In this article, we’ll explore DNA testing, the science behind DNA testing accuracy and what factors can influence the results.

 Understanding DNA Testing